 submarines.
 Armoured cruiser 'Pallada' was hit by a

 single torpedo from 'U-26', her magazines exploded and

 the entire crew of 600 men killed.

 British Submarines - The Russian Baltic Fleet had

 few really effective submarines and three British

-'E'-class boats were ordered to
+'E'-class boats were ordered to make the hazardous

-in mid-month, 'E-11' (Lt-Cdr Naismith) was forced to
+'E-11' (Lt-Cdr Naismith) was forced to turn back, but

-back, but

-'E-1' (Lt Cdr Laurence) and 'E-9' (Lt Cdr
+'E-1' (Lt Cdr Laurence) and 'E-9' (Lt Cdr Horton of

-the British boats made their way to Reval in the Gulf of
+British boats made their way to Reval in the Gulf of

 Finland, coming under the command of the Russian C-in-C.